jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_ssr.md

 ### Enable use of the Spotlight Statistics Repository

-Select to store data in the Spotlight Statistics Repository.
-Clear to stop storing (not store) data in the Spotlight Statistics Repository.
+Select **Enable use of the Spotlight Statistics Repository** to store data in the Spotlight Statistics Repository.

+If **Enable use of the Spotlight Statistics Repository** is not selected then Spotlight will stop storing (not store) data in the Spotlight Statistics Repository.

 ### Instance

-The name of the SQL Server instance to host the Spotlight Statistics Repository.
+Specify the name of the SQL Server instance to host the Spotlight Statistics Repository.
 Click the down arrow to list available instances.

-Note: Due to the size of the Spotlight Statistics Repository, it is recommended that this database is not installed on a SQL Express instance.
+{% include note.html content="Due to the size of the Spotlight Statistics Repository, it is recommended that this database is not installed on a SQL Express instance.
 The Spotlight Statistics Repository is not supported on High Availability Always On and mirrored databases.
-The Spotlight Statistics Repository cannot be installed on SQL Server 2000.
+The Spotlight Statistics Repository cannot be installed on SQL Server 2000." %}

 ### Authentication

-The authentication for Spotlight to use to connect to the Spotlight Statistics Repository.
+Specify the authentication for Spotlight to use to connect to the Spotlight Statistics Repository.

 Select **Windows Authentication (using Diagnostic Server credentials)** to use the account that runs the Spotlight Diagnostic Server.
 Ensure this account is trusted by the SQL Server.